 The Internet of Things in Industry

 There is even a special term used in this field: the Industrial Internet of Things, or IIoT.
 Some of the best examples of IoT applications in industry include all kinds of sensors, software systems, and big data (BD) analytics for futuristic designs and precision computing.
 Smart machines improve productivity and correct common human errors, especially those related to quality control and sustainability.
-That is what you have to know about IoT trends in manufacturing.
+That is what you have to know about the future of IoT in manufacturing.

 The Internet of Things in Healthcare